datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

 ```
 We use the [nice](https://en.wikipedia.org/wiki/Nice_%28Unix%29) command to lower the priority of the code running in Jupyter.
 This is important since if you are running very CPU intensive code, it will run at a lower priority.
 This means that not only will it not disrupt others using the server (if it is a shared resource) but it will also ensure that the intensive code has a lower priority than important system functions.

 When you run Jupyter notebook, it runs on a specific [port number](https://en.wikipedia.org/wiki/Port_%28computer_networking%29).
-The first notebook you are running will run generally on port 8888 so you can simply navigate to [localhost:8888](http://localhost:8888) to connect to Jupyer notebook.
+The first notebook you are running will run generally on port 8888 so you can simply navigate to [localhost:8888](http://localhost:8888) to connect to Jupyter notebook.

-If you are running Jupyter on a a server without a webbrowser, it will still run but give you an error stating that Ipython notebook requires JavaScipt as shown below.
+If you are running Jupyter on a a server without a web browser, it will still run but give you an error stating that Ipython notebook requires JavaScipt as shown below.
 This is expected since JavaScript is not necessary on a server without a web browser.
-You can type q and then enter on the keyboard and confirm by to closing w3m by hitting y and then enter which will remove the error message (and show you which port jupyer is running on).
+You can type q and then enter on the keyboard and confirm by to closing w3m by hitting y and then enter which will remove the error message (and show you which port Jupyter is running on).

 ![](/images/jupyter-server.png)